QueueClassic/queue_classic/readme.markdown

 of the wonderul PUB/SUB featuers built in to Postgres.
 Basically there is a channel in which the workers LISTEN.
 When a new job is added to the queue, the queue sends NOTIFY messages on the channel.
 Once a NOTIFY is sent, each worker races to acquire a lock on a job.
 A job is awareded to the victor while the rest go back to wait for another job.

+### The Worker

+The worker calls dequeue and then calls the enqueued method with the supplied arguments.
+Once the method terminates, the job is deleted from the queue.
+In the case that your method does not terminate, or the worker unexpectingly dies, Queue Classic will do following: It will ensure that the job is deleted from the queue and it will call a method (which is certainly over rideable) that handles the failure.
+You can do whatever you want in the handle_failure method, log to Get Exceptional, enqueue the job again, log to stderror.

+    class MyWorker < QC::Worker
+      def handle_failure(job,exception)
+        puts job.inspect
+        puts exception.inspect
+      end
+    end

+    worker = MyWorker.new
+    worker.start

 ## Performance
 I am pleased at the performance of Queue Classic.
 It ran 3x faster than the some of the most popular Relational Database backed queues.
 (I have yet to benchmark redis backed queues)